Can Yoga Improve Your Shagging Prowess? Sh! Women's Store Can Yoga Improve Sex?

 Skip to content

-FEMALE-FOUNDED LGBT+ INCLUSIVE🌈
+FEMALE-FOUNDED LGBT+ INCLUSIVE

-Can Yoga Really Improve Your Shagging Prowess?
+Can Yoga Improve Sex?

 Yoga is a great way to tone your abs and increase agility.
 It’s also an ancient spiritual practice, similar to Buddhism, that has been developed and nurtured for over 5,000 years.

-Roughly translating as “union,” yoga encourages the merging of breath, mind and body.
-It revolves around the conscious decision of a person to “stay in the moment”.
+Roughly translating as 'union', yoga encourages the merging of breath, mind and body.
+It revolves around the conscious decision of a person to 'stay in the moment'.
 No doubt there are endless benefits of doing so, especially in the age of social media and mobile phones, but today we are concentrating on what yogic practises can do for your sex life.

 via GIPHY

 Our team at Sh! love LOVE talking about orgasms.
 It’s a conversation that is seemingly endless – with so many versions, experiences and preferences to explore.
 But, what unifies these all together into the actual experience of an orgasm is someone’s ability to fully let themself go.
-Without being able to do so, an orgasm just isn’t going to happen, love.
+Without being able to do so, an orgasm just isn’t going to happen.

 Multiple factors can contribute to this – the room you’re in, the scent of it, if anyone else is in, if you’re stressed, if you’re tired, if you’re too hot, if you’re too cold…the list goes on.
 You need to be able to find a way to unify your mind and body to stay in the present…sound familiar yet?